SAEONData/seacrifog-api/README.md

 docker run -p 5432:5432 --name postgis -v postgres11:/var/lib/postgresql/data -e POSTGRES_PASSWORD=password -d mdillon/postgis
 ```

+(And sometimes you need to restart the container on computer start up - use this command `docker container start postgis`)

 ### Setup the DB
 (This is easiest to do with DBeaver, but any PostgreSQL client should work)